alinahid477/tkgonazure/README.md

 Below are the values required:
 - AZ_TENANT_ID={search 'tenant properties' in portal to get the azure tenant id}
-- AZ_TKG_APP_ID={APP_ID is also known as CLIENT_ID. in portal search 'app registration' > New Regitration. the process is documented here: https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-mgmt-clusters-azure.html#register-tanzu-kubernetes-grid-as-an-azure-client-app-3 }
+- AZ_TKG_APP_ID={APP_ID is also known as CLIENT_ID.
+To generate app id follow the below steps:}
+    - In Azure portal console search 'app registration' > New Regitration.
+    - The process is documented here: https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-mgmt-clusters-azure.html#register-tanzu-kubernetes-grid-as-an-azure-client-app-3
 - AZ_TKG_APP_CLIENT_SECRET={recorded secret from the above}
 - AZ_SUBSCRIPTION_ID={azure subscription id}
+- TKG_PLAN={default: `k8s-1dot20dot4-ubuntu-2004`}
-- TKG_PLAN={default: `k8s-1dot20dot4-ubuntu-2004` --> as this was the latest at the time of writing this.
-Modify it to the version your prefer, notice how it is 1dot20dot4 instead of 1.20.4.
+    - The default value is the latest at the time of writing this.
+    - Modify it to the version your prefer.
+    - Notice the `1dot20dot4` part instead of `1.20.4`.
 Follow the same.
-IMPORTANT: In Tanzu Kubernetes Grid v1.3.1, the default cluster image --plan value is k8s-1dot20dot4-ubuntu-2004, based on Kubernetes version 1.20.4 and the machine OS, Ubuntu 20.04.
-Run the following command}
+    - IMPORTANT: In Tanzu Kubernetes Grid v1.3.1, the default cluster image --plan value is k8s-1dot20dot4-ubuntu-2004, based on Kubernetes version 1.20.4 and the machine OS, Ubuntu 20.04.
+    - Run `tanzu kubernetes-release get` to check the latest.
+- TKR_VERSION={default `v1.20.4---vmware.3-tkg.1`}
+    - The default value is the latest at the time of writing this.
-- TKR_VERSION={default `v1.20.4---vmware.3-tkg.1`.
-This value is used for workload cluster creation using tkgworkloadwizard.sh.
-After you provision the management cluster you can get updated value by running `tanzu kubernetes-release get` and picking a version that is compatible=true and upgradable=true.
-Also adjust the `TKG_PLAN` according to the TKR you pick. ***Without right TKR and TKG_PLAN combo you will run into this error `ResourcePurchaseValidationFailed" Message="User failed validation to purchase resources.
+    - This value is used for workload cluster creation using tkgworkloadwizard.sh.
+    - After you provision the management cluster you can get updated value by running `tanzu kubernetes-release get` and picking a version that is compatible=true and upgradable=true.
+    - Also adjust the `TKG_PLAN` according to the TKR you pick.
+    - ***Without right TKR and TKG_PLAN combo you will run into this error `ResourcePurchaseValidationFailed" Message="User failed validation to purchase resources.
 Error message: 'You have not accepted the legal terms on this subscription: 'xxxxx-xxx-xxx-000-203384034nho' for this plan.
-Before the subscription can be used, you need to accept the legal terms of the image.`*** }
+Before the subscription can be used, you need to accept the legal terms of the image.`***
 - TKG_ADMIN_EMAIL={this email address will be needed for private and public key purpose.
 Nothing will be emailed to this address.
-Just signature purpose stuff.}
+Just for signature purpose stuff.}
+- TMC_API_TOKEN={tmc api token for TMC authentication.
+Follow below steps to generate a TMC API Token:}
+    - Navigate to https://console.cloud.vmware.com/csp/gateway/portal/#/user/profile (OR on tmc console click username at the top right corner > click My Accout)
+    - API Tokens tab
+    - Generate Token and Record the token value.
+Keep it in a secret secured location as this is the only time you will have opportunity to record it.

 ## Run / Start